Joanna-Julianna/web-crawler/README.md

 How to run
 -------------

-CrawlerController is responsible for crawling the page given as argument in method findAllSites
+CrawlerService is responsible for crawling the page given as argument in method findAllSites

-You can run crawler through integration test CrawlerControllerTest "execute crawler"
+You can run crawler through integration test CrawlerServiceTest "execute crawler"

 Type:

-    gradlew test --tests CrawlerControllerTest
+    gradlew test --tests CrawlerServiceTest

 What would I do if I have got more time